 A weekly volleyball game is played every Wednesday at 11:00 a.m.; line dance, chair yoga, a Monday morning walking club, and other exercise activities are ongoing at the Kennedy Center, 440 East Squantum St. For more information, call 617-376-1245.

 South Shore YMCA

 Offers programs for older adults and people with disabilities.
 Reduced membership rate for seniors (65+).

 Senior Swim

-Join the Quincy Recreation Dept. for a swim: Monday through Friday from 7:00 p.m. to 7:45 p.m. at the Lincoln Hancock School Pool, 300 Granite Street.
+Join the Quincy Recreation Dept. for a swim: Tuesdays and Thursdays from 7:00 p.m. to 7:45 p.m. at the Lincoln-Hancock Community School pool, 300 Granite Street.
 Membership required (available from receptionists at the pool).